Awaissm111/Awaissm111/README.md

 ### **DaticsAI, Lahore**
 **Senior Software Quality Assurance Engineer** (2022 - Present)
+- Worked on multiple projects across diverse domains, including the **USA property tax management applications, medical applications with AI, job portal platform, AI chatbots application, and many others**.
-- Developed and executed structured test cases and scenarios for comprehensive test coverage.
+- Designed and executed well-structured test cases and scenarios to ensure comprehensive test coverage.
-- Implemented the bug life cycle process using tools like ClickUp, Jira, and Google Sheets.
+- Managed defect tracking and reporting in Jira and ClickUp, ensuring effective collaboration between teams.
-- Performed functional, regression, and sanity testing to maintain product quality.
+- Performed UAT and exploratory testing to identify potential UX/UI issues before production releases.
+- Managed deployments using GitHub Actions CI/CD workflows, reducing deployment time.
+- Provided mentorship and training to QA team members, enhancing their skills and performance.
+- Worked within Agile methodology, including sprint planning and daily scrums.
+- Achieved a 70% reduction in bug leakage through optimized regression and sanity testing processes.
+- Ensured timely project delivery by prioritizing reported bugs and aligning with customer requirements.
+- Evaluated and assigned daily tasks to the QA team for efficient workflow management.
-- Collaborated with developers and DevOps teams to resolve performance issues.
+- Collaborated with developers and DevOps teams to resolve performance-related issues.
-- Conducted system performance testing using **JMeter**, enhancing application reliability.
+- Conducted system performance testing using JMeter to improve application reliability.
-- Reduced deployment time with **GitHub Actions CI/CD workflows**.
-- Prioritized bugs and aligned testing efforts with customer requirements to ensure timely delivery.
-- Mentored QA team members, improving overall team performance and productivity.
+- Enhanced QA processes to minimize bug leakage and improve overall product quality.
+- Identified and highlighted opportunities for improving user experience.
+- Collaborated with project teams, developers, DevOps, business analysts, and clients to define and clarify test requirements.

 ### **Softvilla Business Solutions & Services Pvt Ltd, Lahore**
-**Software Quality Assurance Engineer** (2020 - 2022)
+**Software Quality Assurance Engineer** (2019 - 2022)
 - Created and executed test cases for web and mobile applications.
 - Performed functional and regression testing.
 - Collaborated with stakeholders to understand project scope and requirements.